HadiMed/reverse_ctf_/Rokai/README.md

 <br/>
 <img src="apkoutput.PNG"/>
 <br/>
-nothing interesting at AndroidManifest  , lets look at smali files , the file MainActivity contains the first functionality of the application , its just calling <b> LoalLibrary </b> to Load a native Library included on the apk m then printing the String <b> "Welcome To Rockai Challenge" </b>
+nothing interesting at AndroidManifest  , lets look at smali files , the file MainActivity contains the first functionality of the application , its just calling <b> LoadLibrary </b> to Load a native Library included on the apk , then printing the String <b> "Welcome To Rockai Challenge" </b>
 <br/>
 <br/>
 <img src="mainactivity.PNG"/>